carpentries-incubator/machine-learning-novice-python/_episodes/03-data.md

 ## Mortality prediction

-Machine learning helps us to find patterns in data, so sourcing and pre-processing the right data is key.
-Unsuitable or poorly managed data will lead to a poor project outcome, regardless of the modelling approach.

-For the rest of this lesson, we will develop a model for predicting the outcome of critical care patients using physiological data available on the first day of admission to the intensive care unit.

 Intensive care units are home to sophisticated monitoring systems, helping carers to support the lives of the sickest patients within a hospital.
+These monitoring systems produce large volumes of data that could be used to improve patient care.

 ![Patient in the ICU](../fig/icu_patient.png){: width="600px"}

+There is benefit in being able to predict the outcome of patients, for example for resource planning and to assist with family discussions.
+This is a task that is well-suited to machine learning.

+For the remainder of this lesson, we will develop a model for predicting the outcome of critical care patients using physiological data available on the first day of admission to the intensive care unit.

 Data preparation is often the most time consuming aspect of a machine learning project.
 In this section, we will touch on some common themes in data preparation.

 ## Sourcing and accessing data

-Sourcing and accessing data for a project may be challenging, especially in cases such as health where patient privacy must be respected.
+Machine learning helps us to find patterns in data, so sourcing and pre-processing the right data is key.
+Unsuitable or poorly managed data will lead to a poor project outcome, regardless of the modelling approach.

 For this project, we will be using an open access subset of the [eICU Collaborative Research Database](https://eicu-crd.mit.edu/about/eicu/), a publicly available dataset comprising deidentified physiological data collected from critically ill patients.

 Learning to extract data from sources such as databases and file systems is a key skill in machine learning.
 Familiarity with Python and Structured Query Language (SQL) will equip you well for these tasks.
 For simplicity, we will be working with a pre-prepared CSV file that comprises data extracted from the [eICU Collaborative Research Database (Demo)](https://doi.org/10.13026/4mxk-na84).